craigbarrau/aws-ecs-wordpress/README.md

 # Destroying the stack

 Ok, so you got it working?
 Cool!
 But now, you want to save on AWS costs?
-Easy!
+No problem.

+There are a few resources that were created outside the CloudFormation stack.
+Delete them first.

+1. Delete the ECS service with `make delete-ecs`
+2. Destroy the wordpress image with `make delete-image`.
+This only deletes the latest image.
+If you have others you will need to delete manually.
+3. Delete the bucket `make delete-bucket`.
+This won't work if you have bucket versioning enabled.
+4. Manually remove the VPC in AWS console.
+If you are not sure of it's identifier run `cat state/vpc-endpoint.json | jq -r .VpcEndpoint.VpcId` to print it to standard out.

-Simply run `make destroy`
+After the above prerequisites are removed simple run `make destroy` to remove the CloudFormation stack.

 # Known issues